-In the quarter ended March 31, 2024, Revenue per Paid Employer decreased when compared to the quarter ended December 31, 2023.
-While we believe our products and services continued to improve and offered more value for employers of all sizes including offering solutions with the best matching technology to help employers identify and recruit standout candidates, we saw employers decrease spend on products and services in our marketplace amidst the continued challenging economic climate during the quarter ended March 31, 2024.
+In the quarter ended March 31, 2024 June 30, 2024, Revenue per Paid Employer decreased increased slightly when compared to the quarter ended December 31, 2023 March 31, 2024.
+While we saw Quarterly Paid Employers decrease during the quarter ended June 30, 2024, reflecting the current softness in hiring demand amidst the challenging economic climate, we believe our products and services continued to improve and offered more value for employers of all sizes including offering solutions with the best matching technology to help employers identify and recruit standout candidates, we saw employers decrease spend on products and services in our marketplace amidst the continued challenging economic climate during the quarter ended March 31, 2024. sizes.